The Hardy--Littlewood--Chowla conjecture in the presence of a Siegel zero: Notation

 \subsection{The Selberg sieve}

 We fix a smooth function $\psi \colon \R \to \R$ supported on $[-1,1]$ that equals to $1$ on $[-1/2,1/2]$, and define the smooth cutoffs

 and

 for any $z>1$.
-We then define the \emph{Selberg sieve}\footnote{Here we use the Selberg sieve with smoothed coefficients, which were implicitly introduced by Goldston and Y{\i}ld{\i}r{\i}m; see for instance \cite[Appendix D]{gt-linear} for further discussion.
-It is likely that other sieve approximants to $1_{(>z)}$ could be used as a substitute for this sieve if desired.}
+We then define the \emph{Selberg sieve}\footnote{Here we use the Selberg sieve with smoothed coefficients, which was implicitly introduced by Goldston and Y{\i}ld{\i}r{\i}m; see for instance~\cite[Appendix D]{gt-linear} for further discussion.
+Other sieve approximants to $1_{(>z)}$ could be used as a substitute for this sieve if desired; for instance the beta sieve was used in place of a Selberg sieve in the recent work \cite{matomaki-merikoski}, which appeared subsequently to the initial release of this paper.}

 Note that $\nu$ is an upper bound sieve for $1_{(>R)}$, thus

 for all natural numbers $n$.